RAK4270 WisDuo Breakout Board Quick Start Guide

 - Device name and Device description: These are descriptive texts about your device.

-- Device EUI: This interface allows you to generate a Device EUI automatically by clicking the icon highlighted in red in Figure 42.
-You can also add a specific Device EUI directly in the form.
+- Device EUI: This interface lets you generate a Device EUI automatically by clicking the red-highlighted icon in Figure 42.
+Alternatively, you can manually enter a specific Device EUI directly into the form.

 - Device Profile: